For Public Review Commenters and Sponsors/Delegates/Ballot Designees/Working Group Chairs

 You will see only your comments.

 IEEE-SA Public Review is an enhancement to the IEEE-SA process that provides to the public the ability to submit comments on the initial ballot draft via an online tool.
 Previously, such comments were submitted outside the IEEE-SA electronic tools directly to the Working Group.

 How does the Public Review process impact the existing process?

-The IEEE-SA Public Review process starts simultaneously with the initiation of the Sponsor Ballot and runs for 60 days.
+The IEEE-SA Public Review process starts simultaneously with the initiation of the SA Ballot and runs for 60 days.
 During the 60 day period, public review commenters are able to purchase a copy of the initial ballot draft and submit comments through the IEEE-SA Public Review system to the Working Group.
 Public Review comments submitted to the Working Group will need to be considered and responded to, and will be reviewed by RevCom.
 However, Public Review comments will not be associated with the Sponsor balloting requirements for balance and consensus.